sirupsen/logrus/README.md

 The built in logging formatters are:

 * `logrus.TextFormatter`.
 Logs the event in colors if stdout is a tty, otherwise without colors.
-Default for the development environment. <screenshot>
 * `logrus.JSONFormatter`.
-Default for the production environment. <screnshot>
+Logs fields as JSON.

 You can define your formatter taking an entry. `entry.Data` is a `Fields` type which is a `map[string]interface{}` with all your fields as well as the default